Skip to content

 Unacceptable Risk — Prohibited (Article 5)

 These practices are banned outright.
 The prohibition applied from 2 February 2025.
-There are no compliance pathways for prohibited systems — they cannot be placed on the market or put into service in the EU under any conditions:
+There are no compliance pathways — prohibited systems cannot be placed on the market or put into service in the EU under any conditions:

-• Subliminal, manipulative, or deceptive techniques that distort behaviour and impair informed decision-making, causing significant harm
+• Subliminal, manipulative, or deceptive techniques that distort behavior and impair informed decision-making, causing significant harm

-• Exploitation of vulnerabilities related to age, disability, or socio-economic circumstances to distort behaviour, causing significant harm
+• Exploitation of vulnerabilities related to age, disability, or socio-economic circumstances to distort behavior, causing significant harm

-• Biometric categorisation systems that infer sensitive attributes — race, political opinions, trade union membership, religious or philosophical beliefs, sex life, or sexual orientation — from biometric data (with a narrow exception for lawful labelling or filtering of lawfully acquired datasets)
+• Biometric categorization systems that infer sensitive attributes — race, political opinions, trade union membership, religious or philosophical beliefs, sex life, or sexual orientation — from biometric data

-• Social scoring: evaluating or classifying individuals based on social behaviour or personal traits in ways that cause detrimental or disproportionate treatment in unrelated contexts
+• Social scoring: evaluating or classifying individuals based on social behavior or personal traits in ways that cause detrimental or disproportionate treatment in unrelated contexts

 • Assessing the risk of an individual committing a criminal offence based solely on profiling or personality traits, without objective verifiable facts directly linked to criminal activity